A 38-38 tie with South Kamloops Secondary School Titans helped the KVR Express clinch a Grade 8 girls basketball tournament.

 “Lyndzie is athletic and big,” said Aubin.
 “On top of that she has a high basketball IQ.
 Teams have a hard time figuring out how to defend her since she can play inside or outside depending on the matchup.”

 Anderson led the offence and distributed the ball well.
 She averaged seven assists and eight points per game.
 Cole stood out on defence with 21 steals over the weekend, while Tom and Robertson contributed with seven rebounds each per game.
 Wallace, Tianna Apps and Tom were recognized with player of the game prizes.
 Caron, Cole and Tom received team recognitions.

 “What I am most pleased about from this weekend was our consistency on defence,” said Aubin.
 “This was the best defence that we have played as a team.
 Our focus was to play the entire defensive time in our proper stances and in proper positions.
 The girls bought into the philosophy and we are formidable when we play with that much commitment on defence and overall desire to win.”

-The Express are hosting their annual Hooperbowl tournament today and Saturday.
+The KVR Express continue the season in league action Thursday hosting Keremeos at 5:30 p.m.
+Then, they host their annual Hooperbowl tournament this Friday and Saturday.
 The Hooperbowl features nine boys and eight girls teams from around the Okanagan and the Fraser Valley.
 The games are being played at KVR, Skaha Lake Middle School, and Pen High.